ranvier-group/feed_filtering/README.md

 }
 ```

-We want to create various filters that trigger when transaction criteria are met.

-Create a filter that can
+Create a filter that takes in user specified paramters of one or more `to`, `from`, `input` and `method_id` to monitor.

-- [ ]  Trigger of “to” is in a list of monitored strings
+Should be able to parse IF, AND, OR conditions and return bool if matching for the following cases

-- [ ]  Trigger if ”to” OR  from” is in a list of monitored strings
+- [ ]  ”to” OR  "from” are in supplied parameters
-- [ ]  Trigger if (”to” OR “from”) AND “input” is also matching
+- [ ]  if (”to” OR “from”) AND “input” are all in supplied parameters
-- [ ]  Trigger if ((”to” OR ”from”) AND “input”) OR method_id matches.
+- [ ]  if ((”to” OR ”from”) AND “input”) OR method_id matches.
 Where method id is an exact match on the third to 11th string of the input.
 I.e tx[”input”][2:10] == method_id